Sharon-B/Inside-Out/README.md

 ## Future Features

-*   Confirm delete
+*   Add Confirm delete functionality
-*   Add reviews app to enable users to leave reviews for products.
+*   Add reviews app to enable users to leave reviews for products
 *   Allow users to login via their social media accounts
 *   Save shopping cart items for later
 *   Discount code
+*   Have more than one image per product to give users a better view of the item
+*   Have it so products can belong to more than one category eg. new arrivals and chairs

 # Technologies Used